csik/4240_Syllabus/_classes/aDW1.md

 The goal of this first part of every design workbook is to demonstrate that you understood (a) major point(s) in the reading.
 You should be able to present the important (or evocative) passage of the reading you selected, then convince the grader that you have understood how it relates to those major points.

 A reminder -- all this should be 120 words maximum!
 This is the first of four important parts of a design workbook, all of which you'll eventually need to fit on a page.
 You need to figure out how to be concise and pithy.
 The example I showed in lectureLinks to an external site. was only 73 words total.
-Due 11:59pm Monday Aug 29 on Canvas.
+Due 11:59pm on Canvas.
 * If the text does not contain a page number, like the Marlinspike article, you can use the paragraph number, like "Paragraph 23."